Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 **Note**

-*Above names of IoT Hub, devices and enrollments are just for example.
-Please configure samples according to your IoT Hub configuration.*
+*Above names of IoT Hub, devices and enrollments are just for example purposes.
+Please configure the samples according to your IoT Hub configuration.*

 ## Configure and Run the Samples